 In conclusion, the tax law was created to enable the government to support the economical and social activities in the American society.
 The lawmaker enacted some tax codes to help eligible taxpayers reduce their tax liability under exact conditions, but some still try to deceive the government by using illegal means.

-Kimberly is an accounting major with a certification in forensic accounting at Feliciano School of Business, Montclair State University.
+Issam is an accounting major at the Feliciano School of Business, Montclair State University, Class of 2017.